-Their age: Young drivers often haven’t had time to build up enough of a credit history to satisfy lenders’ criteria.
+Their age: Young drivers often haven’t had time to build up enough credit history to satisfy lenders’ criteria.
 A guarantor who has a more established credit record can help.

 Their credit rating: If someone has a low credit score, they’ll usually struggle with getting accepted for a car loan.
 A guarantor with good credit minimises that risk for the lender.

-They’re self-employed or have an irregular income: Lenders, on the whole, like stability, and income can play a large part in whether someone is accepted for a loan or not.
-A guarantor acts as a safety net in case the borrower’s income cannot stretch to make payments.
+They’re self-employed or have an irregular income: Lenders, on the whole, like stability; and income can play a large part in whether someone is accepted for a loan or not.
+A guarantor acts as a safety net if the borrower’s income cannot stretch to make payments.

 If you’re considering or have been asked to act as a guarantor, it’s important to have an open conversation as to why they need you to be their guarantor so your decision can factor in their reasons.

 If they’re asking you to be a guarantor because of bad credit, do you feel confident that they can manage their finances now?
-If it’s due to income, do they have savings or a back-up plan should they fall short one month?
-By having a candid conversation before you agree to becoming guarantor, you can prevent any misunderstandings later down the line.
+If it’s due to income, do they have savings or a backup plan should they fall short one month?
+Having a candid conversation before you agree to become a guarantor can prevent any misunderstandings later down the line.

-Being a guarantor on a car loan shouldn’t cost you anything, unless the borrower misses or stops making repayments.
+Being a guarantor on a car loan shouldn’t cost you anything unless the borrower misses or stops making repayments.
 If this happens, then you’ll be liable for making those payments along with any subsequent fees.
-So it’s good idea to ask yourself before you agree to being a guarantor if you can afford to pay back the loan if they can’t or won’t.
+So it’s a good idea to ask yourself before you agree to be a guarantor if you can afford to pay back the loan if they can’t or won’t.

 Typically, car loans run for a relatively short period of time – two to five years.
-Once you’ve signed up to be a guarantor, you usually have a 14-day cooling off period to back out if you want, otherwise you remain guarantor for either the duration of the term or until all the repayments plus interest have been made.
+Once you’ve signed up to be a guarantor, you usually have a 14-day cooling-off period to back out if you want.
+Otherwise, you remain a guarantor for either the duration of the term or until all the repayments plus interest have been made.